benjack795/bipedal-methods/README.md

 others/ humanoid.xml

-  -   the floor texture and shadows are adjusted for clarity of visualisatoin
+  -   the floor texture and shadows are adjusted for clarity of visualisation

 (Any issues contact me at benjack795@gmail.com)